 2. Create templates for the data

-- Create an excel template for each Object using a data export from Data Loading.
-You can also get pre-generated templates in CSV format when leveraging the Skedulo data loader.
-For more information, please see Data Loading: Importing and updating data
+- Create an excel template for each Object using a data export from Data import/export.
+You can also get pre-generated templates in CSV format when leveraging the Skedulo data import/export functionality.
+For more information, please see Data import/export: Importing and updating data

 - Since Objects have mandatory relationships which dictate the order of data migration, identify the required fields for each Object.
 For example, migrate Users first, then Regions, then Tags, then Resources, then Resource Tags.